knox153/knox153.github.io/_posts/2018-05-01-(Old)-analysis-on-Gwent-ladder.md

 categories: blog
 ---

-> 01/05/2018 - I did this analysis about a year ago and posted it on Reddit.
+> 01/05/2018 - I did this analysis about a year ago.
 The developers have since changed the ladder system multiple times, so some of the following information might be incorrect.

 I analyzed around 130 games to investigate how the MMR/Elo rating system in Gwent functions.
 This allows players to have a better understanding of the system and utilize it while climbing the ladder.